MehulBatra/fluss-flink/Readme.md

+Why Fluss?
+Fluss is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.
+It bridges the gap between streaming data and the data Lakehouse by enabling low-latency, high-throughput data ingestion and processing while seamlessly integrating with popular compute engines.

 # Flink-Fluss DataStream Quickstart

-A sample Apache Flink DataStream application that demonstrates real-time data processing using [Alibaba Fluss](https://github.com/alibaba/fluss) as both source and sink.
+A sample Apache Flink DataStream/SQL application that demonstrates real-time data processing using [Alibaba Fluss](https://github.com/alibaba/fluss) as both source and sink.

 ## Overview